dfloureiro/News-API-java/README.md

-News API Java wrapper
+# News API SDK for Java
+This is a Java API Wrapper SDK for the https://newsapi.org.
+Go to the website to get your apiKey.

+## How to import:
-Gradle:
+### Gradle:
-Step 1: Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {